 Going through her scrapbook pages the other day, I noticed she also included among all the war materials, a few articles on murders, presumably by organized crime.
 The Italian community no doubt knew the victims as friends or neighbors or maybe even relatives!

-The immigrants from Southern and Eastern Europe faced considerable discrimination from other Americans, including the descendants of Irish and Germany immigrants of the mid-nineteenth century.
-Until the second half of the twentieth century, for example, Italians in Niagara Falls were excluded from elite clubs and organizations to such an extent that they banded together and formed a club of their own, The Century Club, named because every member contributed 100 dollars for its creation.
+The immigrants from Southern and Eastern Europe faced considerable discrimination from other Americans, including the descendants of Irish and German immigrants of the mid-nineteenth century.
+Until the second half of the twentieth century, for example, Italians in Niagara Falls were excluded from elite clubs and organizations to such an extent that they banded together and formed a club of their own, The Century Club, so named because every member contributed 100 dollars for its creation.
 Today it is gone, demolished, and the Niagara Falls Country Club will happily accept applications from anyone who can afford the entry fee!

 An assiduous correspondent, Grace kept up the morale of those she wrote by filling them in on what was happening in their hometown.
 Who could do it better than Grace?
 Grace was a bit of a gossip and busybody, but she had a heart of gold.
 The brothers sent letters and cards while in the States, but once overseas they had to rely on heavily censured V-mai.